Job-education mismatch hurts earnings of new Canadians, Concordia research proves

 Other reasons for the job-education mismatch include lack of recognition for foreign experience and credentials, costly accreditation and licensing requirements by professional associations, and poor source-country schooling quality.
 “As a result, many immigrants are left with no option other than survival jobs,” says Sharaf.

 But there is reason for hope.
 Sharaf’s research proves that the incidence and intensity of over-education decrease with the length of an immigrant’s stay in Canada.
-“Alongside a social network that naturally widens as one spends more time in the new country, post-immigration education and training increase the likelihood of employment while reducing the probability of being over-educated,” Sharaf says.
+“Alongside a social network that naturally widens as one spends more time in the new country, post-immigration education and training increase the likelihood of employment while reducing the probability of being over-educated,” Sharaf explains.

 “This is a real problem for a country facing an ever-expanding deficit.
 It could really help the economy if the government directed resources toward closing the job-education gap for recent immigrants,” says Sharaf.
 “I hope that my findings will inspire new policies that will help immigrants integrate into the labour market.”